Azuki (Red Bean) Shake

 Red beans (also known as azuki or adzuki or aduki) are often used in Asian desserts.
 I would eat them in sesame balls, in soups, in buns, in pancakes, in popsicles, or even just in sugar water.

 Ironically enough, I was introduced to red bean shakes by one of my non Asian friends.
-In fact, he was as all American you could get, a white boy from St. Louis, but he had quite the case of yellow fever 😉
+In fact, he was as all American you could get, a blonde haired blue eyed white boy from St. Louis, but he had quite the case of yellow fever and loved Asian culture 😉

 With this recipe, you could also freeze the shake to make popsicles as well.